Closed captioning: DVDs and Blu-ray Discs

 NTSC DVDs may carry closed captions in data packets of the MPEG-2 video streams inside of the Video-TS folder.
 Once played out of the analog outputs of a set top DVD player, the caption data is converted to the Line 21 format.
 They are output by the player to the composite video (or an available RF connector) for a connected TV's built-in decoder or a set-top decoder as usual.
-They can not be output on S-Video or component video outputs due to the lack of a colorburst signal on Line 21.
+They can not be output on S-Video or component video outputs due to the lack of a color burst signal on Line 21.
 (Actually, regardless of this, if the DVD player is in interlaced rather than progressive mode, closed captioning will be displayed on the TV over component video input if the TV captioning is turned on and set to CC1.)
 When viewed on a personal computer, caption data can be viewed by software that can read and decode the caption data packets in the MPEG-2 streams of the DVD-Video disc.
 Windows Media Player (before Windows 7) in Vista supported only closed caption channels 1 and 2 (not 3 or 4).
 Apple's DVD Player does not have the ability to read and decode Line 21 caption data which are recorded on a DVD made from an over-the-air broadcast.
-It can display some movie DVD captions.
+It can display most movie DVD captions.